Avignon Papacy: War of the Eight Saints

 Pope Gregory XI returned to Rome in 1376 and ended the Avignon Papacy.

 The most influential decision in the reign of Pope Gregory XI (1370–1378) was the return to Rome, beginning on 13 September 1376 and ending with his arrival on 17 January 1377.
 Although the Pope was French born and still under strong influence by the French king, the increasing conflict between factions friendly and hostile to the Pope posed a threat to the papal lands and to the allegiance of Rome itself.
 When the papacy established an embargo against grain exports during a food scarcity 1374 and 1375, Florence organized several cities into a league against the papacy: Milan, Bologna, Perugia, Pisa, Lucca and Genoa.

 The papal legate, Robert of Geneva, a relative of the House of Savoy, pursued a particularly ruthless policy against the league to re-establish control over these cities.
 He convinced Pope Gregory to hire Breton mercenaries.
-To quell an uprising of the inhabitants of Cesena he hired John Hawkwood and had the majority of the people massacred (between 2,500 and 3,500 people were reported dead).
+To quell an uprising of the inhabitants of Cesena, he involved John Hawkwood and had the majority of the people massacred (between 2,500 and 3,500 people were reported dead).
 Following such events opposition against the papacy strengthened.

 Florence came in open conflict with the pope, a conflict called "the war of the eight saints" in reference to the eight Florentine councilors who were chosen to orchestrate the conflict.
 The entire city of Florence was excommunicated and as reply the forwarding of clerical taxes was stopped.
 Trade was seriously hampered and both sides had to find a solution.
 In his decision about returning to Rome, the pope was also under the influence of Catherine of Siena, later canonized, who preached for a return to Rome.

 Schism

 This resolution was short-lived when, having returned the papal court to Rome, Pope Gregory XI died.
 A conclave met and elected an Italian pope, Urban VI.
 Pope Urban alienated the French cardinals, who held a second conclave electing one of their own, Robert of Geneva, who took the name Clement VII, to succeed Gregory XI, thus beginning a second line of Avignon popes.
 Clement VII and his successors are not regarded as legitimate, and are referred to as antipopes by the Catholic Church.
 This situation, known as the Western Schism, persisted from 1378 until the ecumenical Council of Constance (1414–1418) settled the question of papal succession and declared the French conclave of 1378 to be invalid.
-A new pope, Pope Martin V, was elected in 1417; other claimants to succeed to Avignon line (though not resident at Avignon) continued until c.
+A new pope, Pope Martin V, was elected in 1417; other claimants to succeed to the Avignon line (though not resident at Avignon) continued until c.
 1437.